 With that in mind, let’s take a look at what cannabis businesses and brands should avoid and what you should do to stay on Instagram’s good side.

 Mistakes to Avoid in Cannabis Instagram Marketing

-Instagram’s rules make it very clear that posts which promote the sale of cannabis are not allowed.
-As mentioned above, Instagram’s application of that rule has been inconsistent, but it’s safe to say there are a few things cannabis license holders should not do in order to avoid having their Instagram accounts shut down without warning or recourse.
+Instagram’s rules make it very clear that posts promoting the sale of cannabis are not allowed.
+As mentioned above, Instagram’s application of that rule has been inconsistent, but it’s safe to say there are a few things cannabis and ancillary businesses should not do in order to avoid having their Instagram accounts shut down without warning or recourse.

-Some of the key mistakes to avoid when cannabis businesses and ancillary businesses post content to Instagram are listed below.
-Keep in mind, these mistakes apply to both the content of the images and text that you post.
+Some of the key mistakes to avoid when cannabis and cannabis-related businesses post content to Instagram are listed below.
+Keep in mind, these mistakes apply to both the content of the images or video as well as the text that you post.

 - Don’t publish anything that references your prices.

 - Don’t publish anything that references a sale, discount, and so on.

 - Don’t publish anything that says you offer any type of cannabis product or service “for sale” in any way.